aspose-cells/Aspose.Cells-Products/cells/en/nodejs-cpp/conversion/xls-to-xlsm/_index.md

 ---
 title: Node.js XLS to XLSM - XLS to XLSM Converter
 description: Aspose Excel.
-Convert XLS to XLSM quickly and easily with Aspose.Cells.
-Node.js XLS to XLSM.
-Node.js Save XLS to XLSM.
-Save XLS as XLSM using Node.js.
+This comprehensive solution provides Node.js developers with a fully integrated approach to convert XLS to XLSM format, enabling seamless saving of XLS data into XLSM format using the Aspose.Cells library, all through efficient and customizable Node.js code.
-keywords: [Aspose Excel., Node.js Aspose.Cells., Convert XLS to XLSM in Node.js., Save XLS to XLSM using Node.js., Node.js XLS to XLSM saveformat., XLS to XLSM Converter., Node.js Save XLS as XLSM]
+keywords: [Aspose Excel., Node.js Aspose.Cells., Smart XLS files to XLSM Converter for Node.js., Convert XLS to XLSM in Node.js., XLS files to XLSM Conversion in Node.js., Leverage intelligent data processing to automatically parse and save XLS into XLSM format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}